h0m3/cpuface/README.md

 yaourt -S cpuface-git
 ```

-#### Ubuntu Users

-I will soon create a package for Ubuntu and derivate systems

 #### Other Users

 The installation process of CPUFace is really easy, it came with installation scripts.
 You can follow this steps: